ECE1T6/game-o-matic/README.md

 IN THE WORKS:

--void printScreen(bool** matrixPtr) -- prints the malloc'd array to the LED display
+-int printScreen(bool** matrixPtr, pthread_t *tid) -- prints the malloc'd array to the LED display

 -void flushScreen (void); -- blanks the screen for shutdown / game end / exit

 -void WriteBoard(int col, int row, char* str, size); -- writes string/text and scales to req. size in the matrix for output

--void pong(bool** array); -- The pong game
+-void pong(bool** array, struct ctlData *ctl); -- The pong game

--void snake(bool** array); -- The snake game
+-void snake(bool** array, struct ctlData *ctl); -- The snake game

--void gameOMatic(); -- wrapper program; calls the required init functions and acts as a menu for games + displaying tweets.
+-void gameOMatic(void); -- wrapper program; calls the required init functions and acts as a menu for games + displaying tweets.

 In addition, we need to write interface functions to sample the input from the joystick and provide this information to the high-level programmers conveniently.

 eg.,

--void controller(int *vert, int *hor, int *buttonHit); -- passes the current position/value of the USB/GPIO controller to the game
+-int controller(struct ctlData *ctl, pthread_t *tid); -- passes the current position/value of the USB/GPIO controller to the game